2018 Chicago Bears season: Awards

 After no Bears made the Pro Bowl for the 2017 season, five were named to the 2019 Pro Bowl in December 2018.
 While no offensive players were elected originally, Cohen was voted as a kick returner; Mack, Hicks, Fuller, and Jackson were voted in on defense.
 Trubisky, Trey Burton, Floyd, Leno, Smith, Trevathan, and Whitehair were designated as alternates for the game.
 Following the Rams' NFC Championship Game win to advance to Super Bowl LIII, Trubisky formally replaced Jared Goff on the Pro Bowl roster, making him the first Bears quarterback to play in the all-star game since Jim McMahon in 1986.
 Leno and Whitehair later joined their teammates to increase the Bears Pro Bowler count to eight, their most since 2006.

 On January 4, 2019, a league-high four Bears were named to the All-Pro team: Cohen, Fuller, Jackson, and Mack were all on the first team.
 It was the first All-Pro honor for Cohen (who was named as a punt returner), Fuller, and Jackson, while Mack received his third.
 For the team, it was Chicago's first All-Pro since Long was named second-team in 2014, while their last first-team nominations were Tillman and Brandon Marshall in 2012; it was also the Bears' first four-player All-Pro effort since 2006 with Brian Urlacher, Devin Hester, Olin Kreutz, and Robbie Gould.
 The Pro Football Writers Association also the four to their All-NFL team.

-Nagy and Fangio were named Coach of the Year and Assistant coach of the Year, respectively, by two agencies: the PFWA on January 17, and the Associated Press at the 8th Annual NFL Honors on February 2.
+Nagy and Fangio were named Coach of the Year and Assistant coach of the Year, respectively, by two agencies: the PFWA on January 17, and the Associated Press at the 8th NFL Honors on February 2.
 On March 25, Ryan Pace was named Executive of the Year by the Sporting News, becoming the third Bears general manager to win the award after George Halas in 1956 and Michael McCaskey in 1985.